An Indian Copying Mystery

 copyingcopying

 As shown in our feature article on Chess (Basics, Laws and Terms) by B.K.
-Chaturvedi (Chandigarh, 2001) copied extensively from Chess Made Easy by C.J.S.
+Chaturvedi (Chandigarh, 2001), that book copied extensively from Chess Made Easy by C.J.S.
 Purdy and G. Koshnitsky.
 But now comes a rebondissement: is it possible that the (dire) Indian volume was itself subsequently the victim of plagiarism?
 Below, on the left, is a passage from page 6 of the Chaturvedi book, alongside the text on page 8 of A Guide To Chess ‘Edited and Revised by Philip Robar’ (New Delhi, 2002):

 copyingcopying